EmreKanbay/kanby.net/README.md

 # TODO

 ```
+[] for contentSecurityPolicy header, nonce may be added for scripts and styles

-Create LOGS, and save them to database properly
+[] Create LOGS, and save them to database properly
- Simplify everything with a simple library or framework
+[] Simplify everything with a simple library or framework
 ```

 ## SEO tips